The weather bureau predicted Saturday to be cold and it was right, as Bundaberg shivered through its coldest May day on record.

 Temperatures in the Bundaberg Region will increase as the system moves eastward early Sunday with the high expected to be over the Tasman Sea by Tuesday.

-- Earlier reports: Brrrrr… Saturday's big chill gets even colder
+- Other stories: Brrrrr… Saturday's big chill gets even colder